-General Data Protection Regulation (GDPR) is an EU-wide piece of legislation which forms part of the data protection regime in the UK together with the new Data Protection Act 2018 (DPA2018).
-The main provisions apply from 25th May 2018.
+General Data Protection Regulation (GDPR) is an EU-wide piece of legislation which replaces the Data Protection Acts 1988-2003.
+There are a number of new provisions in GDPR that were not previously in the Data Protection Acts 1988-2003, however, 80% of GDPR mirrors the provisions in the previous legislation.
 GDPR enhances the individual's data privacy and data rights and builds on the obligations and responsibilities of data controllers.

 Prior to the commencement of GDPR, EU Member States had the opportunity to legislate for GPDR at a national level.
-GDPR is the law and supercedes any national legislation.
+Whilst GDPR is the law and supercedes any national legislation, Ireland's Data Protection Act 2018 applies elements of GDPR in certain, specific ways in the Irish legal context.